0xReLogic/Chaos/README.md

 In Greek mythology, Chaos is the primordial void from which everything is born.
 Similarly, quantum computers operate in the realm of probability and superposition before "collapsing" into a definite answer.

+The core of CHAOS is built around a powerful, modern architecture:

+-   **Global State Vector**: Instead of managing individual qubits, the `QuantumCircuit` now operates on a single, global state vector of size 2^n (where n is the number of qubits).
+This is the standard, professional approach for quantum simulation, allowing for the accurate representation of complex, system-wide states like entanglement.
+-   **Tensor Product Operations**: All quantum gates, including single-qubit and controlled gates, are applied to the state vector using their full matrix representation expanded via tensor products.
+This ensures that the simulation is mathematically and physically accurate.
+-   **True Entanglement**: The simulator now correctly models entanglement without shortcuts.
+Applying a CNOT gate to a superposition correctly generates a Bell state, where the fates of the qubits are intertwined, as demonstrated by the final state probabilities.

 ## Features

 This project builds a Python library that can: